FOSDEM/website/content/interviews/keith-packard.markdown

 the X window system, spent four years at the MIT X Consortium and then the next 20+ years doing X system software work at a variety of companies, including SuSE, Compaq, Hewlett Packard and Intel.
-In 2015, I started at back at Hewlett Packard doing something completely different.
+In 2015, I started back at Hewlett Packard doing something completely different.

 Q: What will your talk be about, exactly?
 Why this topic?